What's behind the uproar over alleged antisemitic event in Leipzig? | DW | 06.10.2021

 None of the bystanders spoke up for him, he added.

-The employees who Ofarim has accused have been suspended "while we fully clarify the matter," the hotel said in a statement, which called the accusations "unacceptable" and cause for great alarm.
+The employees Ofarim has accused have been suspended "while we fully clarify the matter," the hotel said in a statement, which called the report "unacceptable" and cause for great alarm.

-Speaking to Bild TV, Ofarim confirmed that the hotel had reached out to his management to discuss the incident, but he said that this fell short of the apology he is looking for.
+Ofarim told Bild TV that the hotel had reached out to his management to discuss the incident, but he said this fell short of the apology that he is looking for.

 A number of investigations are now underway, according to Leipzig police.
 Ofarim has not pressed charges, though a third party did file an online complaint for incitement.

-"Now it's about waiting to see what the investigations lead to and what actually happened on that day," said Leipzig police spokesperson Olaf Hoppe.
+"Now it's about waiting to see what the investigations lead to and what actually happened on that day," Leipzig police spokesperson Olaf Hoppe said.

 Patience may be hard to come by.
 As is often the case when allegations of racism, xenophobia, and other forms of hate and discrimination make headlines, social media outrage has been piling up to decry what Ofarim said he experienced in the Westin lobby.